Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

    **Detailed Explanation**:
    - **Process**:
-     - The function starts with the input matrix and multiplies it by the weights of the first layer.
+     - The function starts with the input matrix and multiplies it by the weights_matrix of the first layer.
      - The biases are then added to the result of the multiplication.
      - The result is passed through the specified activation function (e.g., ReLU, Sigmoid).
      - This process is repeated for each layer in the network until the final output is produced.